 - Development of human capital and long-term human resource management - strengthening and developing human capital in accordance with the Group's needs and business targets, with a long-term view: identifying and fulfilling employees' potential, mapping knowledge gaps and imparting core capabilities, adjusting career paths, recruiting and training leadership succession candidates and professional reserves according to the Group's needs, professional and managerial training, and executive development. - Organizational development developing advanced tools in every area of human capital in the organization, including: improving hiring, onboarding, and retention of employees; acknowledging employees; streamlining organizational processes and building control and performance review tools; and supporting the Group's units, etc. - Employee hiring and onboarding The FIBI Group places special emphasis on the onboarding period, under the assumption that the nature of the onboarding process affects the performance, integration in the Group, and motivation of the new employees.
-The onboarding processes at the Group banks' and MATAF emphasize several aspects: professional onboarding, including imparting the knowledge needed by the employee; employee orientation, which helps employees learn the Group's rules, norms, and values; and social absorption, which facilitates teamwork and connection to the unit where the employee is placed. - Internal communications Managing internal communications to create organization-wide dialogue and cooperation through the empowerment of human capital, with an emphasis on openness and information transparency, and encouraging ongoing internal dialogue by various means and communication channels. - Organizational culture - supporting a culture that strengthens the Group's values and goals with an emphasis on excellence in every area, ethics, corporate social responsibility, and community outreach.
+The onboarding processes at the Group banks' and MATAF emphasize several aspects: professional onboarding, including imparting the knowledge needed by the employee; employee orientation, which helps employees learn the Group's rules, norms, and values; and social absorption, which facilitates teamwork and connection to the unit where the employee is placed. - Internal communications Managing internal communications to create organization-wide dialogue and cooperation through the empowerment of human capital, with an emphasis on openness and information transparency, and encouraging ongoing internal dialogue by various means and communication channels. - Organizational culture supporting a culture that strengthens the Group's values and goals with an emphasis on excellence in every area, ethics, corporate social responsibility, and community outreach.

-Profile of the Group>s employees33
+Profile of the Group's employees33

-3.718 In 2022, the FIBI Group had 3,718 employees34
+In 2022, the FIBI Group had 3,718 employees34

-97% of the FIBI Group's employees work full-time
+of the FIBI Group's employees work full-time

-74% Approximately 74% of the Group's employees hold academic degrees3 of the Group's employees are employed under a collective employment agreement, and 3% are employed on a personal employment contract
+of employees are directly employed by the Group are external contract workers of the Group's employees are temporary workers and the remainder are permanent employees of the Group's employees are employed under a collective employment agreement, and 3% are employed on a personal employment contract